sanjukj36/Avodha-Shopping/README.md

 # Avodha-Shopping
-To learn more about our project, [visit our website](https://avodhashop.pythonanywhere.com/)).
+To learn more about our project, visit my website [Avodha Shopping](https://avodhashop.pythonanywhere.com/).